Fear

 • When Herod executed Jesus’ disciple James ben Zebedee and saw his actions pleased the people, he next went after Peter in Acts 12

-Nowadays politicians, Hollywood celebrities, and so-called “Internet influencers” alike are castigated and their careers/businesses/reputations destroyed by the Thought Police and/or the Racial Grievance Industrial Complex for making even a single statement appearing to deviate from the woke agenda.
+Nowadays politicians, Hollywood celebrities, and so-called “Internet influencers” alike are castigated and their careers/businesses/reputations destroyed by the Thought Police and/or the Racial Grievance Industrial Complex and/or the Alphabet Mafia for making even a single statement appearing to deviate from the woke agenda.

 This terror of negative public opinion has also impacted corporate leaders, newscasters, educators, modern so-called science, and tragically, even certain pastors and other church leaders.
-Let one of them deviate even slightly from the “party line” and the Internet trolls are all over them like a school of piranha on a wounded cow.
+Let one of them stray even slightly from the “party line” and the Internet trolls are all over them like a school of piranha on a wounded capybaran trying to wade a river.

 The Fear of God